United Nations Secretariat: Status of women in the secretariat

 Representation of women in the UN, particularly at managerial and decision-making positions at the D-1 level and above, has been a UN General Assembly concern and goal since 1970.

 Since 1984, the UN Secretariat, in order to achieve early gender equality, issued several five-year "action plans", including strategic plans, to improve the status of women in the secretariat.
 These plans, however, did not have the desired impact, and progress in achieving gender parity remained slow.

 In December 1994, the UN General Assembly's "disappointment" that its gender equality target were not met urged the secretary-general to prioritize the recruitment and promotion of women to reach to 50/50 representation in D1 and above posts by 2000.
 In Feb 2004, gender parity target for the secretariat was once again revised to 2015.
-In 2009, despite the plans, and General Assembly resolutions, the representation of women in the UN secretariat remained well below parity at 29.2 percent.
+In 2009, despite the plans, and General Assembly resolutions, the representation of women in the UN secretariat remained well below parity at 29.2 per cent.

 Representation of women at decision making levels

-The representation of women in the UN secretariat, at the D1 level, in 2000, was 30.3 percent.
-Instead of increasing, in the next decade, the representation of women in the secretariat decreased to 26.7 percent.
-In December 2011, the representation of women in the secretariat at the D1 level was 27.4 percent, an increase of .6 percent over a two-year period.
+The representation of women in the UN secretariat, at the D1 level, in 2000, was 30.3 per cent.
+Instead of increasing, in the next decade, the representation of women in the secretariat decreased to 26.7 per cent.
+In December 2011, the representation of women in the secretariat at the D1 level was 27.4 per cent, an increase of .6 per cent over a two-year period.
 At the current rate of progress, it is estimated that gender parity at the D-1 to higher levels will not be achieved until after 102 years.
-At the D2 level, the representation of women in 2011 was 24.4 percent.
+At the D2 level, the representation of women in 2011 was 24.4 per cent.